 You can see more of Philip Pettit’s work here.

-This interview was edited and abridged by the 2021-2022 UPJA Editorial team of Jack Hawke, Jessica Sophia Ralph, Anna Day, and James Cafferky in April 2022.
+This interview was edited and abridged by Jack Hawke, Jessica Sophia Ralph, James Cafferky, and Anna Day and published in June 2022.